 Natural detoxification is achieved through a series of naturally occurring processes in your body.
 The Phase l and phase ll detoxification pathways converts toxic chemicals into less harmful chemicals through various chemical reactions (such as oxidation, reduction and hydrolysis).
 Excessive levels of free radicals, which are produced by these processes, can damage the liver cells.
 Adequate stores of antioxidants reduce free radical damage.
 Periods of high or chronic toxin exposure can deplete your body’s antioxidant stores making toxic chemical exposures more dangerous and compromised liver function and damage more likely.
 Antioxidant stores can become depleted in about three days without replenishing.

 Aging, as well as lack of physical activity poor nutrition, toxins and drugs, are responsible for decreased phase l detoxification.
+After my many past health challenges and recovery, I am very protective of my health and liver.
+Use of ‘anti’ type of medications (antihistamines, antidepressants, anti-psychotics, antibiotics, antispasmodics, or anti-hypertensives) have been associated with memory loss issues; another reason I avoid them – my mother suffers from dementia and I am doing everything I can to prevent ending up the same way.
+You can read about the 20 ‘anti’ drugs that have been found to cause memory loss at http://realfarmacy.com/beware-20-medications-cause-memory-loss/.
 As a holistic wellness practitioner I use neuromuscular biofeedback to assess organ weakness to various factors including food, personal care products, supplements and drugs.
+Toxins in personal care products all have to be detoxified by the liver, as do toxins (food additives, pesticides) in food.
 People are always surprised at what items have the biggest impact, creating distress to their liver.
 My recommendation is always to green their diets, personal care, laundry, cleaning and medicine cabinets.
 Reassessment after clients have made these changes always reveals improved liver strength.

 Pathological detoxifiers are people who have an imbalance between the phase l and phase ll detoxification pathways leading to a buildup of reactive intermediate metabolites and subsequent tissue damage and liver disease.
 Click on the image for better resolution.